Consumers: people with lived experience of spinal cord injury, their carers, family and friends

-We explore this important topic with specialists from around the world in this video series.
+We explore this important topic with specialists from around the world in our Engaging Consumers in Research video series.

 There are a number of resources from Australian and international organisations, to help guide consumers and researchers as they engage throughout the research process.
 Take a look at them here.

 Key to achieving consumer engagement in research is understanding all perspectives of the SCI community.
 Researchers and consumers need to come together to discuss the goals, possibilities and challenges that may arise during the research process.

 We have begun building the Consumer Advisory Network (CAN), a cross-section of people from the SCI community to get involved in this unique opportunity to make an impact on how spinal research works with consumers.

 Membership consists of consumers, family members/carers, as well as researchers in the spinal field.
-Our CAN members are profiled here.
+Our CAN members are profiled below.